 - Vegan naan bread (Pictured: Clay Oven Bakery’s Garlic and Coriander Naan from Morrisons- suitable for vegans)

-- Stir in curry powder, turmeric powder, cumin powder, and cilantro/coriander powder.
-Mix in the tomato paste and a splash of water so that a thick curry paste forms.
-Mix in the garlic.
+- Mix in the tomato paste and a splash of water so that a thick curry paste forms.

-- Continue to check on the lentils and frequently stir, adding more water when necessary.
+- Continue to check on the lentils and frequently stir, adding more water or vegetable stock if necessary.
 The lentils are ready when all the liquid has been absorbed and the lentils have lost their individual shapes and have become more like a puree.

 - When the lentils are fully cooked, stir in the spinach if using until completely wilted.